Need some information?

 What projects are currently in progress or in the pipeline?

-RDG is active in many areas right across Germany, although Lower Saxony and Bavaria currently represent the company’s focus regions.
+RDG is active in many areas right across Germany.
+Lower Saxony, Rhineland-Palatinate and Bavaria represent the company’s focus regions.
 In Lower Saxony, RDG has been granted exploration rights in the two concession areas of Heemsen and Borsum (RDG Niedersachsen GmbH).
 In Bavaria, RDG is concentrating its activities on the concession area of Salzach-Inn.
-The company has agreed cooperations with partner companies in the Tannheim (Baden-Württemberg) concession areas.
+Moreover, the company has agreed cooperations with partner companies in the Tannheim (Baden-Württemberg) concession areas.
+Within the first half-year of 2020, RDG will take over two actively producing fields from Wintershall Dea in Landau (Rhineland-Palatinate) and Aitingen (Bavaria), as well as concessions in Hebertshausen, Suderbruch, Lauben and Bedernau.

 What does RDG mean by the “REEM” principle?